 After a forty-year career in education in regional Queensland, Australia, Margaret retired and moved to live in Brisbane and began focussing on reading and writing poetry.
 Her poems are regularly used for reflection by the St Mary’s in Exile community in Brisbane and are published in their Bulletin, St Mary’s Matters.
 Margaret self-published her first collection, Stitched Pages in May 2016.
 She is a regular participant in Speedpoets and her poems have also been published in the poetry magazine, The Mozzie.
-Margaret has contributed to TRAVEL, HAPPY, EMPOWERMENT and THE ELEMENTS.
+Margaret has also contributed to EROS, THE ELEMENTS, EMPOWERMENT, TRAVEL and HAPPY.

 Martin lives in Edinburgh, Scotland.
 A publisher by occupation, he writes short stories and poetry as well as occasionally contributing journalistic pieces to newspapers.
 Martin's literary work has appeared in a number of publications including; The Puffin Review, Ink, Sweat and Tears, Far Off Places, Southlight and Obsessed with Pipework.
 Martin was a runner-up in The Puffin Review's short story competition on the theme of Obsession.
 Martin has contributed to TRAVEL, LOVE, WAR, HAPPY and BETRAYAL.